We may earn a commission if you make a purchase through the links on our website.

 The OpUtils console includes a dazzling array of tools.
 Don’t be drawn to the Switch Port Mapper option on the top menu of the interface – that’s the other type of port.
 For a check on the statuses on TCP and UDP ports, go to the Toolset menu option and then select Port Scanner from the submenu that appears.

-The service lets you scan all of the ports on one device by entering its IP address, IT is also possible to check the ports on a number of devices in one run be entering a range of IP addresses.
+The service lets you scan all of the ports on one device by entering its IP address.
+It is also possible to check the ports on a number of devices in one run be entering a range of IP addresses.
 The scan launch screen also allows the user to enter a range of port numbers to look through.

 Pros: